yorevs/homesetup/README.md

 ## Alias definitions

-You can customize **most of HomeSetup aliases** by editing your file **~/.aliasdef**.
-When you first install HomeSetup, this file will be automatically generated for you.
-Further updates may require this file to be updated.
-We always keep a backup of this file, so, you can preserve your customizations, but this process has to be manual.
+You have the flexibility to customize **most of the HomeSetup aliases** by editing the `~/.aliasdef` file.
+When you initially install HomeSetup, this file will be automatically generated for you.
+However, future updates may require you to update this file.
+We always keep a backup of this file, allowing you to preserve your customizations.
+Please note that the backup process needs to be done manually in this case.

-The original content and aliases are defined on the original [aliasdef](dotfiles/aliasdef) file.
+The original content and aliases are defined in the original [aliasdef](dotfiles/aliasdef) file.
+If you remove your `~/.aliasdef` file, the HomeSetup's original definitions file will be copied to your "$HHS_DIR" folder next time you start you terminal.

 ## HomeSetup Application

-HomeSetup application is a bundle of scripts and functions to extend the terminal features, but also, there is an application and plug-able scripts and functions that can be incorporated into it.
-To list all functions and plug-ins available the the following terminal command : `# __hhs list`
+HomeSetup is more than just a collection of scripts and functions to enhance your terminal experience.
+It also includes an application framework and a variety of **plug-able scripts and functions** that can be seamlessly integrated into it.
+To view a comprehensive list of all available functions and plug-ins, you can simply run the following command in your
+terminal: `# __hhs list`.

+If you want to explore and check all the existing functions within HomeSetup, you can simply run the following command in your terminal: `# __hhs funcs`.

+Those commands will provide you with an overview of all the functions and plug-ins that HomeSetup offers, allowing you to explore and leverage their capabilities.

 ### HHS-Plug-ins